The Fairfield Fulbright Story

 Fairfield graduating seniors from 41 majors and 16 interdisciplinary minors ranging from biology and nursing to philosophy and politics have won Fulbrights.
 Fairfield seniors from all disciplines are invited to apply.

-The deadline to submit your 2014-2015 Fulbright application through Fairfield University is Friday, September 13, 2013.
+The campus deadline to submit your 2016-17 Fulbright application through Fairfield University is Friday, September 18, 2015.
 Afterwards, all submitted applications will be subject to review by a campus panel of experts.
 You will be invited to give a brief presentation of your proposal and to entertain questions from your review panel.
-You will then have until Wednesday, October 9, 2013 to submit revised applications.
-Fulbright advisers will submit all completed applications to the Fulbright US Student Programs office by Tuesday, October 15, 2013.
+You will then have until Friday, October 9, 2015 to submit revised applications.
+Fulbright advisers will submit all completed applications to the Fulbright US Student Programs office by Tuesday, October 13, 2015.

 Check out the list of Fulbright awardees to find out where our students went and what they studied.